StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 **Once Activated**

-Open the stock central menu and follow the message at the top of the page or activate the stock control from the `Settings > Stock Central` menu.
-You will not see any items in the Stock Central view unless you enable the "Manage Stock" functionality at the product level.
-ATUM will enable the complete stock management for you.
-The plugin will remember your original settings in case you decide to deactivate the plugin later.
-ATUM will ask you if you'd like to return to your original setting at this stage.

-If you'd like to see only selected products, leave the ATUM stock control option disabled.
-You will need to enable/disable the stock control of each product from their product listing page (Inventory Tab).
+After successful activation of ATUM, you are ready to make your business even more profitable and enjoyable than ever before.
+The only thing left is to visit our [YouTube Channel](https://www.youtube.com/channel/UCcTNwTCU4X_UrIj_5TUkweA "Visit the Youtube Channel") or read the [DOCUMENTATION](https://forum.stockmanagementlabs.com/t/atum-documentation "Visit the Documentation Site") to let us show you how to take full advantage of the plugin.

 **Once Configured**

 * ATUM was designed to give the user overall control of the full WooCommerce inventory from one screen.
-Stock Central can be completely configured, and individual columns that are not part of the free version disabled.
+You can completely configure the Stock Central page and disable all individual columns that are not part or interesting for your business.
-* We have prepared the Stock Central help section that will guide every user through the individual column functionality.
+* We have prepared the Stock Central help section that will guide every user through the particular column functionality.

 == Frequently Asked Questions ==